Game+ launches mobile app for skill-based gaming competitions

 Game+ has launched a mobile app that enables people to play in skill-based gaming competitions for real money.

 The app is available on iOS and Google Play.
-It offers members a secure marketplace where they can create or accept gaming challenges for money and have their winnings automatically transferred to their account.
+It offers a secure marketplace where people can create or accept gaming challenges for money and have their winnings automatically transferred to their account.

-Karim Sanford, president of Game+, said in a statement that the team built the service to let gamers test their skills with others for money while removing barriers to claiming winnings.
-He started the company with cofounder Adam Frank.

-To use the Game+ platform, upon successful identification verification, gamers will create an account and receive a Game+ Discover prepaid card (issued by MetaBank) that can be used everywhere Discover is accepted – at stores, online, or to get cash at ATMs nationwide.
+To use the Game+ platform, upon successful identification verification, gamers will create an account and receive a Game+ Discover prepaid card (issued by MetaBank) that can be used everywhere Discover is accepted.
 Members who sign up can receive 5% cash back on purchases, subject to terms and conditions.

 Once members’ accounts are set up, they will be able to use the app to send challenges to friends, choosing from a library of over 50 games, selecting the gaming console or mobile device they want to compete on, and setting the amount of money they want to put on the line for the game.